 Is your computer’s CPU too hot?
 If your PC starts spontaneously shutting down, locking up, or acting sluggish during intense tasks, overheating could be the issue.
 Keeping tabs on your CPU temperatures is crucial when you’re overclocking your PC’s processor, too—you don’t want to accidentally push the performance pedal too far to the metal.

 Bizarrely, Windows doesn’t offer any way to check your computer’s CPU temperature.
 You could dive into your system’s BIOS to find the information, but that’s a lot of hassle to find a simple sensor reading.
 Fortunately, several free programs exist that make it easy to see your processor’s temperature.

-Editor’s note: This article was revised to include up-to-date CPU cooler upgrade recommendations.
+Editor’s note: This article was revised to include up-to-date processor and CPU cooler upgrade recommendations.

 How to check your CPU temperature

 The fastest, easiest way to check your CPU temp is using the aptly named Core Temp.
 Be mindful during installation though!
 Like many free programs, it tries to install bloatware unless you uncheck some boxes during setup.